How To Protect Your Boat And Trailer From Theft

 Having one of those solar-powered security cameras will help, especially if you hide it like me, but overall, I like to keep the boat near empty for long periods of storage to stop thieves.

-Get yourself some solar-powered motion lights (Amazon Link Ad) and put them around your boat.
+Get yourself some solar-powered motion lights (ad) and put them around your boat.
 Thieves don’t like the attention, and motion activated lights make a lot of attention.

 I also like these lights as I put them places where I need to see things, like the combination lock, as it makes it easier to see what I’m doing around my boat.
 I also line up the dock with these lights, as it makes it easy to get back from a night ride when getting off the boat.